 ‘We were full of experiments and reforms,’ wrote Virginia Woolf of the group.
 ‘We were going to paint; to write; everything was going to be new; everything was going to be different; everything was on trial.’

 At Charleston, that approach meant, among other things, that the house itself became a canvas for experimentation in decorative art – hand-painted wallpapers and door panels, brightly coloured fabrics and furniture, lamp bases made from chunks of telegraph poles, all of which we admire on our visit.

-We found the experience of looking around the house totally exhilarating – just about anything and everything is painted, and everywhere there is evidence of the lives that were lived here with half-used paint tubes, old telephone directories and the first edition of Keynes 1920 booklet ‘The Economic Consequences of the Peace’ in his bedroom.
-This is a place that fills the heart with a wish to be creative and to share one’s creativity with others in a joint endeavour.
+We find the experience of looking around the house totally exhilarating – just about anything and everything is painted, and everywhere there is evidence of the lives that were lived here with half-spent paint tubes, old telephone directories and the first edition of Keynes 1920 booklet ‘The Economic Consequences of the Peace’ in his regular bedroom.
+This is a place that fills the heart with a wish to be creative and to share that creativity with others in a joint endeavour.

 And the garden is exquisite too, carefully planned and full of charm at every turn.
 As Vanessa Bell commented about it: ‘I often wander about in it at odd moments for the pleasure of the sights & smells.
 How heavenly all the smells & colours & clean easiness of life seems to me!’

 The glasshouse here was the inspiration for one of Eric Ravilious’ well-known drawings, The Glasshouse (more about him in a bit).

 Perhaps less known is that this is where the greengage fruit originated, first imported from France in 1724 by Sir William Gage, 7th Baronet, from whom they derive their English name.